-Once a month Anna Rosenwasser writes about life and love in Zurich.
-In February she vents her irritation with the German language for acting as though the world were predominantly male.
+Anna Rosenwasser writes about life and love in Zurich.
+Now she vents her irritation with the German language for acting as though the world were predominantly male.

 ‘Maximum 5 customers’ says the A4 sign affixed to the glass door of the corner shop.
 I peer through the glass and cautiously step inside.
 I look around a little hesitantly, trying to count how many people are in the shop.
 A guy who presumably works there waves his hand reassuringly: ‘No probs!’
 I find this a little annoying but respond pleasantly enough: ‘I just wanted to make sure there are no more than five people in here.’
 ‘How many are allowed then?’ he replies.
 Now I’m definitely annoyed.
 ‘On your door it says five female customers,’ I respond.
 ‘Female customers,’ he retorts, and I could swear he’s grinning under his mask, ‘Isn’t that discrimination?’ – ‘Well, that’s what it says…’ – ‘No probs,’ he repeats!
 ‘I’m just kidding.’
 I’ve had enough and head for the door.